FAQ

 FAQ2019-12-20T01:46:08+00:00

 The cost of lessons is dependent on the size of the group of children in that lesson.
-Generally the violin, cello, guitar and recorder lessons are taken in larger groups as there is a higher demand for these instruments and therefore these lessons are cheaper than most of our other instruments.
+Generally the group singing, violin, cello and guitar lessons are taken in larger groups as there is a higher demand for these instruments and therefore these lessons are cheaper than most of our other instruments.
 All other instruments are generally taught in groups of two or three and the cost of the lessons is therefore greater.
 However, we have found that musicians cannot progress if such instruments are taught in larger groups.
-Costs of lessons vary from year to year and a committee member should be able to give you an indication of cost during registration.
+Costs of lessons vary from year to year.
+Please ask the music teacher, or contact us via stcanicesimp@gmail.com.

 What is the instrument hire fee for?2019-12-20T01:16:51+00:00